reasonml/reason-react/docs/state-actions-reducer.md

 - `reducer` **must** be pure!
 Aka don't do side-effects in them directly.
 You'll thank us when we enable the upcoming concurrent React (Fiber).
 Use `SideEffects` or `UpdateWithSideEffects` to enqueue a side-effect.
 The side-effect (the callback) will be executed after the state setting, but before the next render.
 - If you need to do e.g. `ReactEventRe.BlablaEvent.preventDefault(event)`, do it in `self.send`, before returning the action type.
 Again, `reducer` must be pure.
 - Feel free to trigger another action in `SideEffects` and `UpdateWithSideEffects`, e.g. `UpdateWithSideEffects(newState, (self) => self.send(Click))`.
 - If your state only holds instance variables, it also means (by the convention in the instance variables section) that your component only contains `self.handle`, no `self.send`.
-You still needs to specify a `reducer` like so: `reducer: ((), _state) => ReasonReact.NoUpdate`.
+You still needs to specify a `reducer` like so: `reducer: ((), _state) => React.NoUpdate`.
 Otherwise you'll get a `variable cannot be generalized` type error.

 ### Tip

 Cram as much as possible into `reducer`.
 Keep your actual callback handlers (the `self.send(Foo)` part) dumb and small.
-This makes all your state updates & side-effects (which itself should mostly only be inside `ReasonReact.SideEffects` and `ReasonReact.UpdateWithSideEffects`) much easier to scan through.
+This makes all your state updates & side-effects (which itself should mostly only be inside `React.SideEffects` and `React.UpdateWithSideEffects`) much easier to scan through.
 Also more ReactJS fiber async-mode resilient.

 ## Async State Setting